-This amount must not go below \$0, or the district General Fund will violate all Ohio Budgetary Laws.
-Any multi-year contract, which is knowingly signed, resulting in a negative unencumbered cash balance is a violation of O.R.C. §5705.412 and is punishable by personal liability of \$10,000.
+This amount must not go below \$-0- or the district general fund will violate all Ohio Budgetary Laws.
+Any multi-year contract, which is knowingly signed, and which results in a negative unencumbered cash balance, is a violation of O.R.C. \$5705.412, which is punishable by personal liability of \$10,000; unless an alternative 412 certificate, as permitted by HB153, effective September 30, 2011, could be issued.
 It is recommended by the Government Finance Officers Association (GFOA) and other authoritative sources that a district maintains a minimum of sixty (60) day cash balance, which is approximately \$2.6 million for our district.